What is Kava? and Where To Try It?

 Hawi, HI 96719

 Kava and music on the Big Island’s northern end rarely gets this groovy.
-Kava Kafe is equal parts a kava bar and Hawaii cafe, with the quality of each focus neck-and-neck depending on the seasonal ingredients.
-All in all, should you find yourself that far north, you owe yourself a visit to this Big Island mainstay.
+Kava Kafe is equal parts a kava bar and Hawaii cafe, with offerings depending on the seasonal ingredients.
+They have a wide variety of treats from fudge and shave ice to coffee and kava.
+All in all, Hawi is a bit off the beaten path, but if you should you find yourself that far north, you owe yourself a visit to this Big Island mainstay.

 Hilo, HI 96720

-Live music, bonfires, and enough kava recipes to make your head spin (hopefully not), Bayfront Kava Bar is one Hilo’s favorite kava establishment.
-It’s a groovy time no matter the time of year or what day it might be, so stopping into this funky spot is a must for the kava curious.
+Bringing you live music, weekly events, and delicious drinks, Kava Republic is one Hilo’s favorite kava establishment.
+It’s a chill cafe environment, perfect to slow down and relax, so stopping into this funky spot is a must for the kava curious.

 Related Articles